or: fever dreams in the trenches

 no sooner do you cross your doorway than your feet curl out of those binding heels, tall and strappy like the ladder you climb daily.

-your toes sink into your rug — an off-white runner not yet discolored by feet trudging across it — and you nearly fall to your knees. or, you would, if you were not wearing a pencil skirt. instead, you discard your shoes, your H&M blazer, your leather messenger bag by the door.
+your toes sink into your rug — an off-white runner not yet discolored by feet trudging across it — and you nearly fall to your knees. or, you would, if you were not wearing a pencil skirt. instead, you discard your shoes, your cheap H&M blazer, your leather messenger bag by the door.

 you carry the messenger bag instead of a purse because you were warned against that in a workplace. especially in this industry.